 Orff’s playfully suggestive Carmina Burana borrows shamelessly from Les Noces, and yet the two could hardly be further apart.
 The startlingly original Les Noces was first conceived as a dance cantata about a 19th-century Russian peasant wedding and is scored for soloists, chorus, four pianos and percussion.
 The rumbustious and dramatic Carmina Burana, with its instantly recognisable choruses including the monumental ‘O Fortuna’, evokes the lusty medieval world of dancing, feasting and drinking.

 In this choral voyage of discovery, Crouch End Festival Chorus embraces the qualities and delights of both works with precision and energy.
-Les Noces is sung in English (Stravinsky himself made a recording of the work in English) by CEFC and four outstanding soloists: Grace Davidson, Marta Fontanals-Simmons, Robert Murray, and Grant Doyle.
+Les Noces is sung in English (Stravinsky himself made a recording of the work in English) by CEFC and four outstanding soloists: Grace Davidson, Marta Fontanals-Simmons, Robert Murray and Benedict Mason.

 In Carmina Burana, the chorus and soloists are joined by Rhodes Avenue Primary School Choir, Coldfall Primary School Choir, four eminent pianists including CEFC’s own accompanist Peter Jaekel, and the London Orchestra da Camera Percussion Ensemble, all under the direction of David Temple.

 PerformersLondon Orchestra da Camera Percussion Ensemble

 RepertoireStravinsky: Les Noces for soloists, chorus, 4 pianos & percussion (performed in English)

 Please note there is a change in peformers from that originally advertised.
 Due to unforseen circumstances, baritone Grant Doyle has had to pull out of the concert and is replaced by Benedict Nelson.